Stetson visits Jacksonville after Blackmon’s 28-point game - WTOP News

 Jacksonville, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Stetson plays the Jacksonville Dolphins after Jalen Blackmon scored 28 points in Stetson’s 84-72 victory against the Kennesaw State Owls.
+BOTTOM LINE: Stetson visits the Jacksonville Dolphins after Jalen Blackmon scored 28 points in Stetson’s 84-72 victory over the Kennesaw State Owls.

-The Dolphins are 11-1 in home games.
-Jacksonville is sixth in the ASUN with 33.0 points per game in the paint led by Robert McCray averaging 8.8.
+The Dolphins have gone 11-1 at home.
+Jacksonville ranks second in the ASUN at limiting opponent scoring, allowing 71.6 points while holding opponents to 42.6% shooting.

-The Hatters are 10-4 against conference opponents.
-Stetson has a 4-0 record in one-possession games.
+The Hatters have gone 10-4 against ASUN opponents.
+Stetson is 4-0 in games decided by less than 4 points.

-Jacksonville’s average of 6.3 made 3-pointers per game is 1.5 fewer made shots on average than the 7.8 per game Stetson gives up.
+Jacksonville is shooting 43.4% from the field this season, 0.1 percentage points lower than the 43.5% Stetson allows to opponents.
 Stetson averages 9.2 made 3-pointers per game this season, 1.7 more made shots on average than the 7.5 per game Jacksonville gives up.

 LAST 10 GAMES: Dolphins: 4-6, averaging 66.0 points, 36.0 rebounds, 9.7 assists, 7.5 steals and 2.9 blocks per game while shooting 41.4% from the field.
 Their opponents have averaged 66.2 points per game.